WanDur/Monster-Strike-Bot/README.md

 ## Getting started

-1. Download the release folder [download](https://github.com/WanDur/Monster-Strike-Bot/releases/tag/releases)
+1. [Download](https://github.com/WanDur/Monster-Strike-Bot/releases/tag/releases) the release folder (vX.X)
 2. Run Launcher.exe
 3. NoxPlayer is recommended.
 ## How To Use